2019 Central Connecticut Blue Devils football team

-The 2019 Central Connecticut Blue Devils football team represents Central Connecticut State University in the 2019 NCAA Division I FCS football season.
-They are led by first-year head coach Ryan McCarthy.
-They play their home games at Arute Field as a member of the Northeast Conference.
+The 2019 Central Connecticut Blue Devils football team represented Central Connecticut State University in the 2019 NCAA Division I FCS football season.
+They were led by first-year head coach Ryan McCarthy.
+They played their home games at Arute Field as a member of the Northeast Conference.

-Previous season

-The Blue Devils finished the 2018 season 6–5, 4–2 in NEC play to finish in third place.

 Preseason

 Preseason coaches' poll

 The NEC released their preseason coaches' poll on July 24, 2019.
 The Blue Devils were picked to finish in third place.

 Preseason All-NEC team

 The Blue Devils had six players at three positions selected to the preseason all-NEC team.